What to Do If You Miss a Pill

 Vomiting within 2 hours of taking most pills means your body may not have absorbed the hormones.
 Some pills like Qlaira have a longer absorption window of 3 to 4 hours.
 If you vomit within this time, take another pill from the pack and follow your pill's missed pill rules.

 Severe diarrhoea (very watery, multiple times a day) can also reduce absorption.
-If severe diarrhoea continues for more than 24 hours, treat it as a missed pill.
+One loose stool is not a concern.
+If severe diarrhoea continues for more than 24 hours, treat it as a missed pill and use condoms until you have taken active pills correctly for the required number of days (7 for combined, 2 for mini).

 What if you miss an inactive pill?